google-research/football/README.md

 For more information, please look at our [paper](https://arxiv.org/abs/1907.11180).

 Mailing list: https://groups.google.com/forum/#!forum/google-research-football
+Comments / suggestions / feature ideas are welcome on this list, and please use it to communicate with us (in addition to GitHub issues).

+For non-public matters that you'd like to discuss directly with the Google Research Football team, please use google-research-football@google.com.

 ## Installation
 Currently we're supporting only Linux and Python3.